Arbuzov/home_assistant_delonghi_primadonna/README.md

 ![Company logo](https://brands.home-assistant.io/delonghi_primadonna/logo.png)

+# Working on the release procedure no new features will be added till the human readable version appears.
+The bugs will be fixed if they are

 Component to integrate Delonghi caffee machine into the Home Assistant

 This component uses BLE to send commands to cafe machine